marswon0/rocket_trajectory_optimization/README.md

 ## Reference

-For the process of parameter tuning and more details, please check out this [paper](https://github.com/marswon0/rl_test/blob/main/assets/paper/Solving%20the%20Lunar%20Lander%20with%20Deep%20Reinforcement%20Learning.pdf).
+For the process of parameter tuning and more details, please check out this [report paper](https://github.com/marswon0/rl_test/blob/main/assets/paper/Solving%20the%20Lunar%20Lander%20with%20Deep%20Reinforcement%20Learning.pdf).